stefanspringer1/SwiftWorkflow/README.md

 ## Related packages

+When you actually need to log via an existing `LogHandler` according to [swift-log](https://github.com/apple/swift-log), use the `SwiftLogger` wrapper from [SwiftLoggingBindingForWorkflow](https://github.com/stefanspringer1/SwiftLoggingBindingForWorkflow).

 When working with [SwiftXML](https://github.com/stefanspringer1/SwiftXML) in the context of this workflow framework, you might include the [WorkflowUtilitiesForSwiftXML](https://github.com/stefanspringer1/WorkflowUtilitiesForSwiftXML).

 ## Motivation